jackadam1981/ChromeEc/docs/usb-c.md

     *   Electronically marked cable.
 A USB-C cable that contains an embedded chip in the cable, used to identify the capabilities of the cable.

+*   FRS {#frs}

+    *   Fast Role Swap is a PD feature that enables a device which is proving power to quickly change its power role to become a power consumer in order to maintain a constant data connection.

 *   VBUS {#vbus}

     *   The adjustable bus voltage ranging from 5V to 20V.